Write for Shine

 What kind of things do you talk about on Shine?

 All the things—but also not all the things.
-Posts should cover one or some of these topics: confidence, mental health, productivity, happiness, work, fulfillment, motivation, self-care, mindfulness, personal growth, or more niche health issues/situations as discussed.
+Posts should cover one or some of these topics: confidence, mental health, productivity, happiness, work, fulfillment, motivation, self-care, mindfulness, relationships, personal growth, or more niche health issues/situations as discussed.

 What kind of stories are you looking for?